RatchagreeA/006_timer/README.md

 # 25 + 5 Clock

 ## Overview
-25 + 5 Clock is a web app that lets users set timers for activity sessions and break sessions.
+25 + 5 Clock is a web app that lets users set alarm timers for activity sessions and break sessions.
 (By default: activity session is 25 minutes and a break session is 5 minutes.)

 ## Built With